shibatch/nofreelunch/README.md

 ## Conclusion

+GTEFR is community guidelines with the following features.

 * The guidelines are not legally binding, but are positioned as a soft rule that would be a bit uncool if violated.
 * Adopting these guidelines will make it clear that the project is requesting financial support.
-* Facilitate the creation of an infrastructure for the distribution of funds.
+* By adopting the guidelines, the project can facilitate the creation of an infrastructure for the distribution of funds.

 ## References